Need help with the VA? Call Us: 719-257-3789

 What if you or a loved one is suffering PTSD or other mental issues and needs emergency help?
 The VA pays for walk-in counseling right here in Colorado Springs.
 The Colorado Springs Vet Center.
 The address is 3920 North Union Boulevard, Suite 310 in Colorado Springs.
 Phone: 719-471-9992.
 This is for Combat Veterans and Veterans who have experienced sexula trauma only.
 Anyone else is SOL.
-The Colorado Springs clinic also offers mental health services and their services have improved dramatically in the last year.
+The Colorado Springs clinic also offers mental health services and their services have improved dramatically in the last year - including walk-in counseling.

 I helped a Veteran who had not served in a war during his service.
 Much to my surprise (i.e. I hadn't heard this before), he qualified for VA Disability.
 You need a VSO to apply, but don't assume that you can't receive benefits for an injury or disease that you currently have that you believe is related to your service, but wasn't diagnosed until years after discharge.
 Apply, the worst that can happen is that they decline your request.
 Things are changing at the VA and they are getting better for everyone.